Why choose us?

 Help us to help you sell your boat?

 What can you do to help the process?

 If you take the real estate jargon to the boating world, it is not “location, location, location”, but alternatively “condition, condition, condition”.
 Condition is king when it comes to buying and selling boats.
-Unlike cars which can be easily valued depending on factors such as age, engine, colour etc, boats do not conform to the same easily applied rule.
+Unlike cars which can be easily valued depending on factors such as age, engine, color etc, boats do not conform to the same easily applied rule.
 First impressions are the most important thing in selling your boat, along with routine maintenance issues, keeping the boat clean and tidy (clutter free) takes some effort.

 Things to do:-

 Keep the boat clean, uncluttered and presentable.
 Clean your boat.
 Be careful not to just do a cosmetic job.
 Buyers have the habit of looking in nooks and crannies that you may not have seen since you bought the boat.
 If you are serious about selling the boat, have it looking its best, spend the time (or money) having it thoroughly cleaned from tip to toe and keep it that way while it’s on the market. (we can recommend cleaners should you require)

 Listing equipment: Do not list equipment on the specification sheet if it is in poor condition or does not work.
 If something is broken, repair it or take it off the boat.